 “We, the organizers, operate on the idea that the best way to design the future of these areas is to meaningfully engage youth in the decisions that will impact them and generations to come.”

-The Canadian Rockies Youth Summit (and thus network) was born out of the work of high school students studying human impacts on National Parks.
-These students decided to get other youth involved and as a result, our organization was born!
+The Canadian Rockies Youth Network was born out of the work of high school students studying human impacts on National Parks.
+These students decided to get other youth involved and as a result, our organization was born.

-Hey!
-My name’s Himanshu.
-I’m a proud member of the CYRN, and I fulfil the secretary role.
-Currently, I’m in grade 11, and go to Westmount Charter School.
-From a very early age, I’ve found myself captivated by biology, ecology, environmental studies, watersheds, and more of the like.
-An average day of mine might consist of reading a book on riparian ecosystems, or spending a few hours volunteering in the field removing weeds, or possibly taking a walk in Fish Creek Park.
-Over the years, I’ve seen such interests evolve into the specific interest of conservation in an urban setting, and wellness in an outdoor setting, and I am grateful that such an interest has culminated into my involvement with CYRN.
-As someone who’s aware that they live in a world where climate and environmental proactivity are hard to come by, it has been my resolute focus to look at what EVERYONE can do in their EVERYDAY lives- and that is the inspiration for my Action Project, which is the development of a collectively established Code of Outdoor Ethics.
-I love any opportunity to spend time outdoors, whether it be with family or friends, and especially love a good hike or walk!
-In my spare time, I love running, reading or watching some quality TV shows.
+Himanshu is a grade 12 student at Westmount Charter School.
+From a very early age he found myself captivated by biology, ecology, environmental studies, watersheds, and more of the like.
+An average day of his might consist of reading a book on riparian ecosystems, spending a few hours volunteering in the field removing weeds, or possibly taking a walk in Fish Creek Park.
+Over the years, he has seen such interests evolve into the specific interest of conservation in an urban setting, and wellness in an outdoor setting, and he is grateful that such an interest has culminated into his involvement with CYRN.
+As someone who’s aware that they live in a world where climate and environmental proactivity are hard to come by, it has been his resolute focus to look at what EVERYONE can do in their EVERYDAY lives – and that is the inspiration for his Action Project, which is the development of a collectively established Code of Outdoor Ethics.
+He loves any opportunity to spend time outdoors, whether it be with family or friends, and he especially loves a good hike or walk!
+In his spare time, he loves running, reading or watching some quality TV shows.

 Director of Operations and Technology, Co-Founder of the Canadian Rockies Youth Summit